 💼 2.
 Dividend-paying stocks.

-I love dividends!
-When I invest in a dividend-paying stock, I am acquiring a portion of a company that somebody else built and that thousands of other people work for, and they are giving me a portion of their profits.
+When you invest in a dividend-paying stock, you are acquiring a portion of a company that somebody else built and that thousands of other people work for, and they are giving you a portion of their profits.
 Blows my mind!

 💸 3.
 Lend money in $25 increments.